Types of Software Testing

-(i) All the test should meet the customer requirements
+(i) All the tests should meet the customer requirements.

-(ii) To make our software testing should be performed by third party
+(ii) To make our software testing should be performed by a third party.

-(iv) All the test to be conducted should be planned before implementing it
+(iv) All the tests to be conducted should be planned before implementing it

-(v) It follows pareto rule(80/20 rule) which states that 80% of errors comes from 20% of program components.
+(v) It follows the Pareto rule(80/20 rule) which states that 80% of errors come from 20% of program components.